Best Life Jackets For 2025

 Why I love it

-The updated NRS Ninja, new for 2024, became a fast favorite during initial testing on a four-day backcountry canoe trip.
+The NRS Ninja, updated for 2024, became a fast favorite during initial testing on a four-day backcountry canoe trip.
 It retains the same low profile and minimalist feel of the original best-selling design, while incorporating NRS’s new Orbit Fit System.
 This redesign of the chassis layers lightweight Ethafoam pieces that have been precision cut into flexible, pre-curved shapes to conform to the body to provide a snug fit.
 Combined with concentrating flotation into comparatively small surface areas on the front and back panels, the Ninja ensures comfort and maximum range of motion with its wide-open shoulder design.
 The Ninja was originally designed with freestyle kayakers in mind, though its athletic design is equally suited to tripping and recreational paddling.

 Responding to user feedback, NRS moved the knife placement from the center of the clamshell pocket to underneath it, where it has less snag potential.
 The Ninja’s large clamshell pocket packs surprising capacity—toss in your smartphone, snacks, gear essentials and lots more.
 Inside, it’s equipped with smaller pockets, lash tabs, drainage holes and sides that prevent spillage when open.
 Strap garages, cozy hand warmer pockets and a grabby band that keeps the vest from riding up are nice extras.